SnapperGPS/snappergps-pcb-2/README.md

 The simplest way to replicate SnapperGPS is to upload the BOM, the Gerber files, the drill file, and the pick and place files to an online PCB manufacturing and assembly service.
 They will source the components, print the PCB, and assemble the board.

-We recommend a thickness between 0.8 and 1.6 mm for the two-layered board.
+We recommend a thickness between 0.8 and 1.6 mm for the four-layered board.
 The thinner, the lighter.
 The substrate can be FR-4 and hot air solder leveling (HASL) or electroless nickel immersion gold (ENIG) can be used for the finish.

 ## Hand Assembly